 Taking Mass Transit Railway (MTR) is one of the most convenient ways to travel in Hong Kong.
 It is efficient, quick and cheap.
 Depending on the distance, single journey fares range from 4 HKD to 26 HKD.

-You can use local currency to buy tickets from automatic vending machines located in the station, or use a preloaded touch card, called the Octopus Card which is sold by the MTR operators.
+You can use local currency to buy tickets from automatic vending machines located in the station or use a preloaded touch card, called the Octopus Card which is sold by the MTR operators.
 You can also buy a Tourist Pass which gives you unlimited travel for a certain period of time.
-Using a card is the most convenient way to use public transport systems in Hong Kong and it’s highly recommended if you are going to be travelling around the sights and shopping areas.
+Using a card is the most convenient way to use public transport systems in Hong Kong and it’s highly recommended if you are going to be traveling to the sights and shopping areas.

 Photo: Tourist Day Pass and an entry turnstile ticket touchpad